 Yet I do not think you would be visiting our website if fear is your path of choice.
 I think you are much stronger than that.
 I think you are here because you want to act!

 Good news.
 There are a few significant things you can do to advance our shared cause of protecting human rights in the workplace.
 You can begin to act right now!

 First, you can share this website via every means at your disposal!
 We cannot effectively help people if they do not know of our existence.

-Secondly, you can share my book – THE WHISTLEBLOWER: Defeating Bullies, Harassers & Management Gang Retaliation, with family, friends, coworkers and via social media to help get the word out.
+Secondly, you can recommend my book to family, friends, coworkers and via social media to help get the word out:

 Third, as a natural follow up from the above comment, after reading the book you can share your thoughtful reviews on Amazon.
 I wish to be perfectly clear on this point.
 I am absolutely not soliciting positive book reviews from you.
 Note that above I invite you to share your “thoughtful” reviews.
 I did not state “positive” reviews.

 Thoughtful reviews may be positive or negative.
 They are simply more substantive, intellectually engaged, and free of bias and pessimism.

 My book is not written for the pessimistic naysayer, or the establishment media critic who, after all, has bosses to appease.
 Rather, the book is written for YOU – the father, husband, wife, mother, significant other, child, student – who demands respect and dignity in the workplace and who refuses to be the bully’s helpless victim.

 Accordingly, since the book is written for you, only you can determine whether this work will reach the multitude of people across the nation who share your pain.
 Hence, you have an important role to play in this effort!